-Roads are well maintained and well marked, making Jordan one of the easiest countries in the Middle East to navigate by car.
-Buses and shared taxis have cheap fares and run between the bigger centers, albeit mostly without fixed schedules.
+For getting around town, the Middle Eastern response to Uber–an app called Careem–is a great alternative to taxis with cheap rides bookable in Amman, Irbid, and Aqaba.
+Buses and shared taxis have affordable fares and run between the bigger centers, albeit mostly without fixed schedules.
 An exception is JETT, the national coach carrier, which offers regular, comfortable service between major cities.
-In more rural regions, public transport is severely limited, meaning you’ll have to hire a private taxi to fill in the gaps.
+(For example, service from Amman to Aqaba would get you near the Wadi Rum desert in about four hours.)
+Outside of the cities, public transport is severely limited, meaning you’ll have to either rent a car or hire a private driver to fill in the gaps.

 Discovering the variety and depth of Arabic food is a highlight of any Jordan journey.
 Food-curious folks should set their sights on street-food shops and bakeries to try falafel, shawarma, fresh-from-the-oven feteer (samosa-like pastries), manoushi (flatbread topped with za’atar), and knaffeh (the white-cheese-and-syrup sweet), as well as explore both Levantine (north) and Bedouin (south) dining traditions.
 The national dish is mansaf, a Bedouin meal of lamb cooked in jameed yogurt and served over rice and nuts.

 Bars are a rarity outside Amman and Aqaba, but alcohol is available in liquor shops and many hotels and restaurants.
 Try arak (a fiery, anise-flavored spirit) and Carakale beer from Jordan’s first microbrewery, and don’t miss strong and sugary kahwa, cardamom-flavored coffee served roadside across Jordan in small tent-like shops.